 Her nickname as a teen was "Cigarette Pig."

-After allegedly being sexually abused by her grandfather and other males in her family, Wuornos was — not surprisingly — sexually precocious.
+After allegedly being sexually abused by her grandfather and other males in her family, Wuornos was, as is sometimes the trauma response by sex-abuse survivors, sexually precocious.
 Starting at the age of 13, she traded sexual favors with neighborhood boys for the price of 35 cents, and sometimes, oral sex for cigarettes.
 They cruelly referred to her as "Cigarette Pig" or "Cigarette Bandit."

 It's still up for debate whether she was a "Sexual Serial Killer."